 According to Patanjali, aparigraha (non-possessiveness), is one of the yamas, the ethical disciplines or moral regulations.
-Aparigraha is an attitude of not grasping or holding onto things.
-Practically applied in our daily lives, it can be about giving away things that we don’t need.
+Aparigraha (non-possessiveness) means not grasping or holding onto things.
+Practically applied in our daily lives, it can mean giving away things we don’t need.
 In this article, Teertha tells how her satsang put it into practice.

-Climate change seems to be bringing even more natural disasters, at a faster rate.
-We watch the news, feeling helpless.
-What can we do to help?
+Climate change is bringing more natural disasters.
+We watch the news and feel helpless.
+What can we do?

 Yard sales are an easy way for a satsang or yoga community to work together and raise some money.
 They also benefit many people.
-Some of us also experience good lessons through participating in the sales.
+Some of us also learn valuable lessons through participating in the sales.

-We also realized there is a constant flow of things, looking for a home.
+We began to get a constant flow of things.
 After the first couple of yard sales, we thought we must have exhausted the satsang’s resources.
-But for every sale, there were always more things, and lots of good stuff to sell.
+But for every sale, there was always more, and lots of good stuff.

 Tips for Yard and Garage Sales:

-- As you collect items to sell, look for items that could bring more money if someone is willing to take them to a consignment store, or sell them online on behalf of your group (e.g., good-quality clothing, vinyl LPs, quality books, antiques, etc.)
+- As you collect items to sell, look for the ones that could bring more money at a consignment store, or sell them online.

-- Advertise the sale as a “multi-family” sale.
+- Advertise the sale as a ‘multi-family’.
 People will be more likely to come because they’ll expect a larger assortment of goods.

 - Try to have the sale near a main road, in an area where there’s lots of pedestrian traffic.
 Use large bright signs on poster board to lead people from nearby main roads.

-- Bunches of balloons help people see you, and make it look friendly and attractive.
+- Bunches of balloons help people to see you, and make it look more friendly and attractive.

-- Borrow tables from a church or organization to display items on.
+- Borrow tables from a church or organization to display the items on.

-- Have a plugged-in extension cord so people can try out electrical items.
+- Have a plugged-in extension cord so people can try out the electrical items.

 - Have chairs for volunteers to sit on, plus one or two for shoppers who may need a rest, such as elderly folks.